-The Authority is heavily dependent on rental income from its industrial park leases, amounting to approximately 53% (51% in 2019) of its operating revenue; which in turn is dependent on the vitality of the economy in general and, to a lesser extent, the economic health of the industries in which its major tenants operate.
-The Authority's largest customers are governmental agencies who together account for approximately 7% of operating revenue for 2020 and 2019, respectively.
-The next five largest customers are commercial entities who together accounted for approximately 13% of operating revenues in 2020 and 2019, respectively.
-These five largest commercial tenants operate in diverse industries with the largest of these tenants accounting for 4% of total operating revenue in 2020 and 2019.
+The Authority is heavily dependent on rental income from its industrial park leases and the related other tenant charges, amounting to approximately 55% (53% in 2020) of its operating revenue; which in turn is dependent on the vitality of the economy in general and, to a lesser extent, the economic health of the industries in which its major tenants operate.
+The Authority's largest customers are governmental agencies who together account for approximately 7% of operating revenue for 2021 and 2020, respectively.
+The next five largest customers are commercial entities who together accounted for approximately 15% of operating revenues in 2021 and 13% in 2020 respectively.
+These five largest commercial tenants operate in diverse industries with the largest of these tenants accounting for 4% of total operating revenue in 2021 and 2020.